KryptoniteWP/wp-udemy/readme.txt

 6. Admin: Widgets configuration

 == Changelog ==

+= Version 1.2.0 (3rd January 2021) =
+* Tweak: API credentials validation now shows an error in case the site/domain is being blocked by the Udemy firewall
+* Tweak: Optimized API call headers
+* Fix: When using the course search, the API returned more results than requested
+* Fix: Several HTML examples were broken on the settings and edit widget screen
+* Updated translations .pot file
+* PHP v7.4.1 compatibility
+* WordPress v5.6.0 compatibility

 = Version 1.1.5 (15th May 2020) =
 * Tweak: Optimisation for AMP mode